Chanticrow/select2/README.md

 During the process I found the 4.0.6 RC to be unstable.
 Changes were made based on the 4.0.5 tag.
 The changes are not well thought out, but, like many of us, I was in a hurry.
 It works for my purposes.

+To build run "grunt compile" and "grunt minify".

 Use cases
 ---------